 For CDT to index all code, SpiderMonkey has to be built with debug information.
 The full process of and requisites for doing so are described here.
 Please follow those instructions up until the point of invoking

-I prefer building with clang, so my modified build commands look like this:
+The initial build was in clang, so the modified build commands look like this:

 mkdir _DBG.OBJ cd _DBG.OBJ CC='clang -Qunused-arguments -fcolor-diagnostics' CXX='clang++ -Qunused-arguments -fcolor-diagnostics' \ ../configure --enable-debug --disable-optimize --enable-debug-symbols